clj-commons/pomegranate/README.md

 [Pomegranate](http://github.com/cemerick/pomegranate) is a library that provides:

-1. A sane Clojure-oriented API for Sonatype [Aether](https://github.com/sonatype/sonatype-aether).
+1. A sane Clojure API for Sonatype [Aether](https://github.com/sonatype/sonatype-aether).
 2. A re-implementation of [`add-classpath`](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/add-classpath) (deprecated in Clojure core) that:

 * is a little more comprehensive than core's `add-classpath` — it should work as expected in more circumstances, and